miles-crighton/pact-coffee-cli/README.md

 A fan-made project to allow command-line communications with Pact's servers.

+Current functionality:
-Currently, it provides functionality to view the status of a order, as well as the ability to change the dispatch date of that order.
+* view the status of an order
+* change the dispatch date of that order.

 ## To run locally